The best free attraction in every state and DC

 California: Golden Gate Park, San Francisco

-The gargantuan Golden Gate Park – celebrating its 150th anniversary this year – is actually 20% bigger than Central Park in New York, and it's got all the charm and attractions of its East Coast counterpart.
-Stroll through the entrance for free and drink in the park's lakes, landmark windmills and its famed bison herd.
+The gargantuan Golden Gate Park, which celebrated its 150th anniversary in 2020, is actually 20% bigger than Central Park in New York, and it's got all the charm and attractions of its East Coast counterpart.
+Stroll through the entrance for free and drink in the park's lakes, landmark windmills, and its famed bison herd.
 The teetering Hamon Observation Tower is also free, offering 360° vistas from 144 feet (44m).

 Colorado: Garden of the Gods, Colorado Springs